denten-books/plain-text/0-chapter.md

 readily explain the mechanisms by which keystrokes turned into pixels, pixels into letters, and letters into words.
 I could recount much technical detail on some level, but my knowledge also had huge gaps and did not amount to a coherent story.
-I was, despite my best efforts, surrounded by magical machines that played code and poetry, but I did not yet exactly know how.
+I was, despite my best efforts, surrounded by magical lanterns that cast shadows of code and poetry.

 Initially, at the point of contact, the two selves spoke different languages.
 It was and continues to be a disconcerting process, by which things dear and